grousewood-games/solforge/docs/faq.md

 I only captured a subset of information and assets back when the game was live.
 If you have any of the following and want to donate to help make the game better, please [get in touch](https://github.com/grousewood-games#contact)

-- The original Alloyin, Nekrium, Tempys, and vanilla playmat images.
-- Effect sprite sheets (death animation, animations for the four faction effects).
-- Effect sounds (would play when the above sprites animate).
-- Turn count progress sprite (the green stuff in an arc that advanced around the player portrait).
 - Draft Pool lists of various eras.
 - Deck Lists.
   - Various Tournaments (top X decks).
   - ZubjectX's Gimmick Decks (not on [YouTube](https://www.youtube.com/@ZubjectX/about) anymore).
   - Zan's Crazy Deck Shop (was on the original forums).
-- High quality images of certain card art from Set 7 (the typical size is 820x820 pixel).
+- High quality images of certain card art from Set 7 (I have ok versions, the typical original size is 820x820 pixel).
   - `Anvilbreaker`, `Automation Prime`, `Bulwark Battalion`, `G.S.F.
 Commando`, `Guardians Assemble`, `Ironbeard, Ascendant`, `Metadata Redactor`, `Ordinance Captain`, `Stasis Indexer`, `Steelspark Tinkerer`, `Tower Cannoneer`, `Voltaic Prophet`
   - `Avarice, the Insatiable`, `Bride of Frankenbaum`, `Ceaseless Grimgaunt`, `Cercee's Call`, `Cyrus the Merciless`, `Disciple of Vyric`, `Ebonskull Diabolist`, `Indomitable Fiend`, `Lichmane Dragon`, `Murdurous Necromancer`, `Rite of Undeath`, `Scourge Knights`, `Undying Legacy`
   - `Blazing Hostility`, `Blitzmane, the Destroyer`, `Cauldron Mystic`, `Chaos Twister`, `Cyclone Rider`, `Dragonkeeper Shaman`, `Fit of Rage`, `Iceshard Berserker`, `Lightning Tamer`, `Magmify`, `Ritual of Elements`, `Slumbering Shrine`, `Stampeding Mongosaur`, `Unstable Asir`, `Uranti Stormshaper`, `Warhound Courser`, `Warhound Raider`